Skip to main content

 Guidelines for a Letter of Intent (LOI)

-Study investigators: Name of principal investigator, degree, and area of speciality (as documented by previous studies), and the names and degrees of primary people involved in the study.
+Study investigators: Name of principal investigator, degree, and area of specialty (as documented by previous studies), and the names and degrees of primary people involved in the study.
 If this study will be performed within an institutional environment (such as a university, hospital, or research center), please identify the institution.

 Study goals or objectives: Please specify what you hope to prove by conducting your proposed study.
+Just one to three sentences.

 Note: No institutional overhead is allowed because all funds for research are obtained from patients with FM.
 If you are concerned about being able to meet this requirement, please contact AFSA.
 We can usually persuade your institution to waive its overhead fees prior to submitting an LOI or application (whichever one comes first).